 - N/A – Not Applicable – for exemption, or approved absence.
 This notation will rarely be recorded in Year 11 and Year 12, except at the end of a year following review.
 It may be used in lower year groups, for example, where a younger student misses assessments due to extended approved leave.
 N/A entries will be omitted from calculation of interim and final marks.

-- O – a zero is recorded where a student misses an assessment without a reason acceptable to the School, or is assigned an EPR notation which is later converted to a zero.
+- O – a zero is recorded where a student misses an assessment without a reason acceptable to the School.
 Zeros are included in the calculation of interim and final marks.